phoenixframework/phoenix/guides/docs/controllers.md

 Action Fallback allows us to centralize error handling code in plugs which are called when a controller action fails to return a `Plug.Conn.t`.
 These plugs receive both the conn which was originally passed to the controller action along with the return value of the action.

 Let's say we have a `show` action which uses `with` to fetch a blog post and then authorize the current user to view that blog post.
-In this example we might expect `Blog.fetch_post/1` to return `{:error, :not_found}` if the post is not not found and `Authorizer.authorize/3` might return `{:error, :unauthorized}` if the user is unauthorized.
+In this example we might expect `Blog.fetch_post/1` to return `{:error, :not_found}` if the post is not found and `Authorizer.authorize/3` might return `{:error, :unauthorized}` if the user is unauthorized.
 We could render the error views for these non-happy-paths directly.

 ```elixir
 defmodule HelloWeb.MyController do